University of Timbuktu

-The University of Timbuktu is a collective term for the teaching associated with three mosques in the city of Timbuktu in what is now Mali: the mosques of Sankore, Djinguereber, and Sidi Yahya.
+"University of Timbuktu" is a collective term for the teaching community of three mosques in the city of Timbuktu in what is now Mali: the mosques of Sankore, Djinguereber, and Sidi Yahya.
 It was an organized scholastic community that endured for many centuries during the medieval period.
 The university contributed to the modern understanding of Islamic and academic studies in West Africa during the medieval period and produced a number of scholars and manuscripts taught under the Maliki school of thought.

 History of Timbuktu

-Timbuktu is a city created by the Tuareg people around the late 1100s A.D. to early 1200s A.D.
+The city of Timbuktu developed out of a semi-permanent campsite established by the Tuareg people in the late 1100s A.D. to early 1200s A.D.
 Due to the Tuaregs having established the area as a way-station for supplies and provisions, which was often visited by travelers and merchants passing by, it eventually became a large trading city.

-Eventually Mansa Musa I (ruled 1307–1332) gained control of the city.
-When he traveled to Mecca in order to complete the Hajj, he returned to Mali with architects and scholars whom he had encountered along the way.
-He employed these people to establish mosques and universities in Timbuktu that quickly gained fame.
+In the 14th century, Timbuktu developed into a commercial centre and a cultural centre of Islam, as Walata, the previous hub of trans-Saharan trade in the region, began to decline in importance.
+In this period, Mansa Musa I (ruled 1307–1332) gained control of the city.
+When he traveled to Mecca to complete the Hajj, he returned to Mali with architects and scholars whom he had encountered along the way.
+He employed these people to establish mosques in Timbuktu and sent Sudanese students to study in Fez in Morocco.
 As a result, more scholars from varied backgrounds and places traveled to the city to study and live.
 Some of these scholars came from Egypt, Fez, Awjila, Ghadames, and Tuat.
-Timbuktu acquired a reputation for learning and scholarship across the Muslim world.
+Timbuktu subsequently acquired a reputation for Islamic learning and scholarship within the Sahel and North Africa.

 According to African scholar Shamil Jeppie in The Meanings of Timbuktu:

-After Timbuktu was occupied in 1591 following the Battle of Tondibi, the university went into decline and the quality of teaching in the Timbuktu mosques waned along with it.
+After Timbuktu was occupied in 1591 following the Battle of Tondibi, teaching in the Timbuktu mosques declined.
 Soon after, scholars of Timbuktu emigrated to other learning centers.
 In 1593, Sultan Ahmad I al-Mansur cited "disloyalty" as the reason for arresting, and subsequently killing or exiling, many of Timbuktu's scholars, including Ahmad Baba al Massufi.

 Mosques

-The University of Timbuktu was associated with three mosques: the Sankore Mosque, the Djinguereber Mosque, and the Sidi Yahya Mosque.
+The "University of Timbuktu" is used to describe three madrasahs: the Sankore, Djingereber, and Sidi Yahya mosques.
 The three made up an intellectual and spiritual centre throughout the golden age of Timbuktu.
 These mosques are also prime examples of earthen architecture, which are maintained by traditional maintenance techniques which continues to the present day.
 For one mosque, the Great Mosque of Djenne, the maintenance of the mosque is a festive community effort, which is known as the crépissage.